-We waited almost 6 months to change the pricing for those clients.
+I waited almost 6 months to change the pricing for those clients.

 It was about me, the owner, and the decisions I was making.
 I was the problem.

 Motivated by a desire to minimize risk, I kept putting off an essential price increase.
-And that motivation (which served my business well in the past) sabotaged my ability to change my business the way it needed to be changed.
+And that conservative motivation (which served my business well in the past) sabotaged my ability to change my business the way it needed to be changed.
 And this wasn’t the only time that happened.
 I was consistently making decisions, despite knowing better, that took my business away from where I wanted it to go.

 As discouraging as that self-awareness was, recognizing the problem gave me the ability to do something about it.

-After I hired management, I stranded myself in a satellite office where I could observe, strategically guide, but not influence daily decisions.
-And as dysfunctional as that sounds, it worked.
+After I hired management, I stranded myself in a satellite office where I could strategically guide, but not influence daily decisions.

 How about you?
 Are you the problem?
 If so, take heart because you’re also the only solution to that problem.